Lancartian/cc-bank/README.md

 4. **Deposit**:
    - Select "Deposit"
-   - Insert currency into deposit slot
+   - Place signed books in the **scan chest** (directly attached to ATM computer)
-   - Touch "Scan Currency"
+   - Touch "Scan Currency" - ATM reads NBT from books locally
-   - Enter amount
-   - Touch "Deposit"
+   - Server validates and registers books to your account
+   - **Manually move books** from scan chest to the **deposit void chest**
+   - Touch "Check Status" to verify books arrived and were processed
+   - Account automatically credited when backend receives and processes books

 5. **Transfer**:
    - Select "Transfer"